Analysis | How much of the covid death toll is a function of peer pressure?

 Of course, there are good reasons to wear masks.
 Speaking to MSNBC this weekend, one of the students who was positioned behind DeSantis described being called to the side and told by a DeSantis staffer to either remove his mask or to not rejoin the group.
 He complied — though he told the network that he wore a mask in part because his grandfather’s immune system is compromised.

 This was not DeSantis’s concern.
 It’s not that he wants people to be free to wear masks if they feel more comfortable doing so or if they’re worried about infecting loved ones.
 He advocates a rejection of masks, because rejecting masks aligns with the Republican base.
-Contrast DeSantis with Colorado Gov. Jared Polis (D-Colo.) who in December lifted state-level mandates in favor of people deciding for themselves and assuming their own risks.
+Contrast DeSantis with Colorado Gov. Jared Polis (D-Colo.), who in December lifted state-level mandates in favor of people deciding for themselves and assuming their own risks.
 The students around DeSantis were told to remove their masks or not be seen with the governor.
 If they want to wear them, fine, he said — but it’s ridiculous.

 What this gets at is something that’s difficult to measure: the social pressures of combating the coronavirus.
 Since the outset of the pandemic, polling has indicated that Americans generally fall into one of two groups.
 There are those who believe it’s important to wear a mask around others, who were quickly vaccinated and boosted and who have limited social interactions.
 Then there are those who wear masks only sporadically, shrug at getting vaccinated or boosted and who think that life should just get back to normal.